-To advance the 2030 Agenda and support the achievement of the Sustainable Development Goals, UNOPS aims to engage in collaborative partnerships with a focus on sharing our expertise in infrastructure, procurement, project management, human resources and financial services.
+To advance the 2030 Agenda – including supporting climate actions and promoting equal opportunities – UNOPS aims to engage in collaborative partnerships with a focus on sharing our expertise in infrastructure, procurement, project management, human resources and financial services.

-We work with a variety of partners, from the UN system to governments, non-governmental organizations, academia and private sector organizations.
+We work with a variety of partners, from the UN family to governments, non-governmental organizations, academia and the private sector.

 Global liaison offices